ytazz/vnoid/README.md

 You will find your project file in [Install directory of Choreonoid]/share/project/.
 Open it on Choreonoid, and run simulation.

+## Auto-Judge Plug-in

+vnoid comes with a plug-in for Choreonoid that automatically judges the performance of your controller for the athletics class of Humanoid Virtual Athletics Challenge.
+See here ([EN](https://github.com/ytazz/vnoid/tree/main/plugin/judge) [JP](https://github.com/ytazz/vnoid/blob/main/plugin/judge/README-ja.md)) for how to use it.

 ## How to use vnoid with mujoco

 Install [mujoco](https://github.com/google-deepmind/mujoco).